FelizNavidad-D/Gen-2-Recomp-Mods/README.md

 - applies buffs to the party Pokemon and debuffs to the opposing party Pokemon
-- every attack from the player will be multi-hit and attacks like tomorrow Rollout or Triple
-  Kick will gain power with each hit
+- every attack from the player will be multi-hit and attacks like Rollout or Triple Kick will gain power with each hit
 - only real use case is testing mods from beginning to end